-Read full article here
+Read the full report here >>

 July 2021 ALABC E-Newsletter

 Dear Members and Friends,

 I am very pleased to announce the launch of our Soft-Landing program to help qualified, mature technology companies and scale-ups from Latin America, build revenue and secure investment in the Australian market by helping to cover their initial costs, connecting them with the local business ecosystem and fast-track their transition.
 The support provided by ALABC through the Soft-Landing program will allow Latin American organisations to attract customers in Australia to more quickly become cashflow positive.